 Chelsea Costello ’14

 Chelsea graduated from Thiel with a degree in Business Administration - Human Resources and Business Communication.
 During her time at Thiel she served on the executive board of the Student Government Association as President and Vice President.
 She was also actively involved in the Thiel Players, Chi Eta Sigma, Alpha Psi Omega, Order of Omega, Les Lauriers, Society for Collegiate Journalists, and Endymion where she served as an editor.
 Chelsea is also an alumni member of the Sigma Kappa Gamma Delta Chapter on Thiel's campus.
-Chelsea currently works at Miller Brother Staffing Solutions in Meadville, Pa. as a salesperson.
+Chelsea currently works as an Admission Counselor at Thiel College.

 Dr. Karen E. Ely ’83